PaFiK1999/InfamyHopperSource/README.md

+## no longer in use

  unedited version of InfamyHopper (had to remove AWS and webhook info)